Dr Andrea A. Naghi

 Publications

-- The Value Added of Machine Learning to Causal Inference: Evidence from Revisited Studies (with Anna Baiardi), The Econometrics Journal, accepted
+The Value Added of Machine Learning to Causal Inference: Evidence from Revisited Studies (with Anna Baiardi), The Econometrics Journal (2024) - among the top 5 Most Read papers in the Econometrics Journal in 2024.

-- The Benefits of Forecasting Inflation with Machine Learning: New Evidence (with Eoghan O’Neill and Martina Zaharieva), Journal of Applied Econometrics, accepted
+The Benefits of Forecasting Inflation with Machine Learning: New Evidence (with Eoghan O’Neill and Martina Zaharieva), Journal of Applied Econometrics (2024)

 Supervision